Device Configurations

 Detail View

-For the custom dimmer switch used above, we specify the detail view behavior below.
-Notice that we use the same override values as before to ensure Capabilities are displayed in a consistent manner across all three views.
+In the custom dimmer switch example below, we specify the detail view behavior.
+Notice that we use the same override values as in the dashboard view to ensure Capabilities are displayed in a consistent manner across all three views.

-visibleCondition is used to ensure the switch only appears as an actionable item if the visibleCondtion is met - in this case, a value greater than 40.
+is used to ensure the switch only appears as an actionable item if the visibleCondition

 "detailView": [